yogischogi/ui2go/README.md

 # ui2go

-ui2go is a toolkit for the creation of graphical user interfaces.
+ui2go is a toolkit for the creation of graphical user interfaces written in the [Go](http://golang.org/) programming language.

 It is a prototype that features some interesting concepts, especially in the areas of event dispatching and widget layout management.